Land reforms by country: Colombia

 Alfonso López Pumarejo (1934–1938) passed Law 200 of 1936, which allowed for the expropriation of private properties, in order to promote "social interest".

 Later attempts declined, until the National Front presidencies of Alberto Lleras Camargo (1958–1962) and Carlos Lleras Restrepo (1966–1970), which respectively created the Colombian Institute for Agrarian Reform (INCORA) and further developed land entitlement.
 In 1968 and 1969 alone, the INCORA issued more than 60,000 land titles to farmers and workers.

 Despite this, the process was then halted and the situation began to reverse itself, as the subsequent violent actions of drug lords, paramilitaries, guerrillas and opportunistic large landowners severely contributed to a renewed concentration of land and to the displacement of small landowners.

 In the early 21st century, tentative government plans to use the land legally expropriated from drug lords and/or the properties given back by demobilized paramilitary groups have not caused much practical improvement yet.

 Cuba

 Land reform was among the chief planks of the revolutionary platform of 1959.
+The decree of May 1959 held that no corporation could own land, no private landowner could own more than 990 acres (with exceptions), and that each agricultural alborer would receive 66 acres for free.
 Almost all large holdings were seized by the National Institute for Agrarian Reform (INRA), which dealt with all areas of agricultural policy.
 A ceiling of 166 acres (67 hectares) was established, and tenants were given ownership rights, though these rights are constrained by government production quotas and a prohibition of real estate transactions.
+However, by 1962, 80 percent of all land was held by the government while the rest was held by small proprietors.
+In July 1962, Castro announced there would be an end to cooperatives and that those farms would all become "state farms."

 El Salvador

 Historically, El Salvador had inequitable distribution of land, with most of it concentrated among the so-called Fourteen Families.
 Whereas other states in Latin America had implemented land reforms, El Salvador still had a highly inequitable land system by the middle of the 20th century.
+By 1980, 38% of El Salvadorans were landless.
+Grievances related to land inequality have been characterized as a contributing factor to the Salvadoran Civil War.